aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/_index.md

 #### cURL Example

-The following are a few examples of using cURL.
+The following are a few examples of using cURL:

 {{< tabs tabTotal="2" tabID="4" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}